-Scotland’s Public Health Obesity Crisis: Preventing and reducing obesity in Scotland
+ONLINE CONFERENCE Scotland’s public health obesity crisis: preventing and reducing obesity in Scotland

 OVERVIEW View Conference Agenda

-This conference examines Scotland's public health obesity crisis in the wider context of the global obesity challenge and discusses how we can tackle obesity at all ages using the policies, services and financial powers of our public agencies and private and Third sectors to promote good public health on obesity.
-It also considers quality of food supply and nutritional standards, the beneficial impact of healthy daily activity and eating behaviour and how to effectively promote positive habits on food health and active living in Scotland.
+This online conference examines Scotland's public health obesity crisis in the wider context of the global obesity challenge.
+It discusses how we can tackle obesity at all ages using the policies, services and financial powers of our public agencies and private and third sectors to promote good public health on obesity.
+It also considers quality of food supply and nutritional standards, the beneficial impact of healthy daily activity and eating behaviour.
+It will look at how to effectively promote positive habits on food health and active living in Scotland.

-Scotland faces a number of challenges.
-Two thirds of adults in Scotland are overweight with almost a third of those obese.
+Scotland faces a number of obesity challenges – many of them exacerbated by the consequences of the COVID pandemic.
 One quarter of primary school children start school either overweight or obese.
 Being seriously overweight is linked to many chronic conditions, particularly type 2 diabetes and heart related conditions.
 Such conditions impact hugely on an individual’s quality of life, including their mental health, puts immense strain on Scotland’s health services and affects the economy and productivity through absences from work.

-The Scottish Government is already committed to a range of measures for reducing and preventing obesity such as the Diet and Healthy Weight Delivery Plan and the Active Scotland Delivery Plan published in 2018, the Good Food Nation Bill currently being drafted, a Bill being brought forward to place restrictions on the promotion and marketing of food and drink high in salt, fat or sugar, a range of weight management services, the establishment of Public Health Scotland and many more.
+The Scottish Government is already committed to a range of measures for reducing and preventing obesity such as the Diet and Healthy Weight Delivery Plan and the Active Scotland Delivery Plan published in 2018, the planned Good Food Nation Bill, a Bill being brought forward to place restrictions on the promotion and marketing of food and drink high in salt, fat or sugar, a range of weight management services, the establishment of Public Health Scotland and many more.

 The growth of obesity is closely associated with lifestyle factors related to poor diet and physical inactivity, yet many individuals do not consider that being overweight or obese puts themselves ‘at risk'.
 Many don’t see being in this condition as a medical issue and that is one of the biggest public health challenges in tackling obesity.